Applies to OSMC v18.x.

 This is in question-and-answer format; click/tap on a section to expand it.

 This guide is aimed primarily at Vero 4K and Vero 4K+ users, but there is also some discussion about how the Raspberry Pi differs from the Vero 4K.
 I am not familiar with older Vero devices or the original Apple TV, so I can’t comment on them.
-I also have no knowledge of the Raspberry Pi 4 - all mentions to “Pi” in here refer to older models.
+I also have no knowledge of the Raspberry Pi 4 - all references to “Pi” in here refer to older models.

 This guide generally assumes that you are using the default OSMC skin.
 I imagine that the same settings are available in other skins, but the icons and the structure of the menus may be different.